 The Imperial in the Movies:

 We get a partial view of the closed Imperial and West Coast theatres in "Cobra" (Cannon, 1986) when Sylvester Stallone and Brigitte Neilsen turn off Ocean Blvd. in an attempt to evade some killers.
 George P. Cosmatos directed this film about an L.A. policeman who has his own violent ways of dealing with criminal types.
 Also featured are Reni Santoni, Andrew Robinson, Lee Garlington, Brian Thompson and John Herzfeld.
 The cinematography was by Ric Waite.
 See the Historic L.A.
-Theatres in Movies post for a fuzzy view of the Jergins Trust/State Theatre building later in the chase plus some earlier Main St. action.
+Theatres in Movies post for a fuzzy view of the Jergins Trust/State Theatre building later in the chase plus shots at the Art Theatre in downtown L.A.

 More information: See the Cinema Treasures page about the Imperial for lots of research by Joe Vogel, Ken McIntyre and other contributors.